-On August 7, the Senate signed off on a reconciliation package with a vote of 51-50.
+On August 16, President Biden signed into law the Inflation Reduction Act of 2022, which will impact climate, healthcare and tax policy.
 Notably, carried interest provisions that would have negatively impacted the multifamily industry were not included in the final package.

 What We’re Watching: While NMHC is pleased the carried interest provision is off the table, there are a handful of other provisions included in the $740 billion package that could have an impact on our industry.